Walldorf

 Walldorf ([ˈvalˌdɔʁf]; South Franconian: Walldoaf) is a town in the Rhein-Neckar-Kreis district in the state of Baden-Württemberg in Germany.

 In the eighteenth century, Walldorf was the birthplace of John Jacob Astor, who emigrated and became a prominent fur trader in the newly independent United States, establishing a monopoly in North America.
 Concentrating on real estate acquisition and investment, and based in New York City, he grew even wealthier and was the patriarch of the wealthy and influential Astor family.

-Walldorf is home to the world's third largest software company SAP.
+Walldorf is home to the world's fifth largest software company, SAP.
+It is also famous for its motorway interchange for the A5 and A6 highway.

 Geography

 The neighbouring town to the southeast is Wiesloch.
 The towns are strongly linked economically.
 Adjacent municipalities are Sandhausen, Leimen, Nußloch, St. Leon-Rot and Reilingen.
 The train station, named Wiesloch-Walldorf, is located between the two towns.

 History

 Hallstatt-culture barrows are preserved in the Hochholz woods, near the offices of SAP Deutschland.
 The earliest documentary mention of the settlement occurs as Waltorf in a 770 deed issued by the Abbey of Lorsch.
 The Electorate of the Palatinate received Walldorf as an Imperial fief in 1230.
 The town suffered much during the Thirty Years' War of 1618–1648, and in 1689 was completely destroyed in the course of the French invasion during Nine Years' War.
 The area was settled anew by religious refugees, among them the predecessors of John Jacob Astor, Waldensians from Piedmont.

 During the German Mediatisation, Walldorf fell to Baden.
 In 1843 the Rheintalbahn was built: this railway decisively promoted economic development.
 In 1901 Grand Duke Frederick I of Baden granted Walldorf town privileges.
 After World War II the companies Heidelberger Druckmaschinen (founded 1850) and SAP (founded 1972; moved to Walldorf in 1977) were established in Walldorf.